 Faculty Highlight: Timothy Meier, Department of Science

-Professor Timothy Meier is the newest addition to Maranatha’s Department of Science, teaching on campus for the first time this fall.
+Professor Timothy Meier teaches in Maranatha’s Department of Science.
 He and his family moved to Wisconsin after taking on this new endeavor.
-His wife is a stay-at-home mother, his daughter attends Maranatha Baptist Academy, and his son works on campus.
+His wife is a stay-at-home mother, his daughter attends the university, and his son works on campus.
 If he’s not spending time with his family, serving in his local church, or riding his bike, Meier can be found in a lab at MBU, teaching courses from microbiology to biochemistry.
 We caught up with him there.

 How did you become interested in your field?